robertnurnberg/cdblib/Readme.md

                         Number of positions processed in parallel.
 Small values guarantee more responsive output, large values give faster turnaround. (default: None)
-  -u USER, --user USER  Add this username to the http user-agent header. (default: None) -s, --suppressErrors  Suppress error messages from cdblib. (default: False) --forever             Run the script in an infinite loop. (default: False)
+  -u USER, --user USER  Add this username to the http user-agent header. (default: None) -s, --suppressErrors  Suppress error messages from cdblib. (default: False) -l LOOPS, --loops LOOPS
+                        Run the scripts for N passes (default 1) --forever             Run the script in an infinite loop. (default: False)

+Note: --loops and --forever are mutually exclusive.
 ```

 Sample usage and output: